On this page

 Taxi operator licence

 You apply for a taxi operator license with Kiwa Register (in Dutch).
-To apply you need a Certificate of conduct (Verklaring omtrent het gedrag, VOG) and you need to be registered in the Dutch Commercial Register (Handelsregister).
+To apply you need a Certificate of conduct (Verklaring omtrent het gedrag, VOG) and you need to be registered in the Dutch Business Register (Handelsregister).

 A taxi operator licence is valid indefinitely.
 However, your licence is reviewed every 5 years.
 Kiwa reminds you of your upcoming periodical review 3 months in advance (in Dutch).
 You need to report any changes to your business to Kiwa Register (in Dutch).